OrhanKupusoglu/export-excel-macros/README.md

 The [Pro Git book](https://git-scm.com/book/en/v2) explains [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) in great detail:

 > Like many other Version Control Systems, Git has a way to fire off custom scripts when certain important actions occur.

+A [Bash script](./pre-commit/pre-commit) and a [Python script](./pre-commit/pre-commit.py) together export macros contained in MS Excel workbooks.

+These scripts are tested only on MS Windows.

 &nbsp;